Monaco to stay on Formula One calendar as 24 races confirmed for next year - NewsBreak

 The Monaco Grand Prix will remain on the Formula One calendar after the sport’s governing body rubber-stamped a record 24 races for next year.

-F1’s street race in Monte Carlo had been in some doubt, with the most recent event in May set to be the last unless a new deal between the Automobile Club de Monaco and the sport’s American owners Liberty Media could be agreed.
+F1’s blue-ribbon event in Monte Carlo had been in some doubt, with the most recent race in May set to be the last unless a new deal between the Automobile Club de Monaco and the sport’s American owners Liberty Media could be agreed.

-But the FIA has confirmed that the round in the principality will take its traditional slot on the final Sunday of May in 2023 after a three-year contract extension was reached.

 The Las Vegas Grand Prix, the only new entry on the calendar, will be the penultimate round, on November 18 – one of three races in the United States next year – while F1 is set to return to China for the first time since 2019 with a round in Shanghai pencilled in for April 16.